AdobeDocs/target.pt-BR/help/c-recommendations/c-algorithms/base-the-recommendation-on-a-recommendation-key.md

 >[!NOTE]
 >
->Os Itens visualizados recentemente respeitam as configurações globais de Exclusões e a configuração de Coleção selecionada para a Atividade.
-Se um item for excluído por uma Exclusão global ou não fizer parte da Coleção selecionada, ele não será exibido; portanto, ao usar um critério de Itens visualizados recentemente, a configuração “Todas as coleções” geralmente deve ser usada.
+>[!UICONTROL Itens] visualizados recentemente respeitam as configurações globais de exclusões e a configuração de coleção selecionada para a atividade.
+If an item is excluded by a global exclusion, or is not contained in the selected collection, it will not be displayed.
+Therefore, when using a [!UICONTROL Recently Viewed Items] criteria, the &quot;All Collections&quot; setting should generally be used.

 ## Lógica da recomendação